rwharton/xmas_code/README.md

-Detective Tom Polhaus: *Heavy.
+*Heavy.
 What is it?*

-Sam Spade: *The, uh, stuff that dreams are made of.*
+*The, uh, stuff that dreams are made of.*

-Detective Tom Polhaus: *Huh?*
+*Huh?*

+---

+I don't know what you like best, so you can have a big slice or a little slice.
+They might taste different but I made them with the same recipe.

+If you get stuck there's another Stück in the freezer.